 As you read through each section below, scroll back up to the top of the page

-and locate the part of the model being described.
+and locate the part of the model being described or print a copy.

-Although the intent of this section is to describe the design of the above model it will actually be most useful after you have completed all the upcoming sections.
+The intent of this section is to describe the design of the model ... not to explain what is happening.
+This section will actually be most useful after you have completed all the upcoming sections.
 When you have studied all the sections ... which will fully explain the model ... come back to this section.
 You will find it to be an excellent summary.

 Key to the arrows:

 The pacemaker (sinoatrial node, SAN) is a patch of specialized, excitatory cells embedded in the inner wall of the right atrium.
 "Bottom line up front" is that the repetitive production of a brief, positive spike in the action potential (AP) of these cells is the cause of the onset of each beat of the heart.
 The frequency with which these AP spikes occur can be modified by the activity of the two divisions of the autonomic nervous system (ANS); sympathetic (SNS) activity increases the heart rate while parasympathetic (PSNS) activity decreases it.